Front Range Equine Rescue has developed special programs to assist horses beyond direct rescue efforts.

 “I found your program while surfing the web.
 I had recently rescued a horse from slaughter and was looking for help with gelding expenses.
 I also had 2 others to get gelded and was so excited to find your program.
 I think your program is wonderful and I am so thankful you are able to do something like this.”
 Kaitlyn, NC

 In 2002, FRER launched its fire/disaster evacuation and assistance program in response to Colorado’s massive Hayman Fire.
 Front Range provided direct assistance to remove horses (and other livestock) to various evacuation sites.
-FRER also provided supplies to various evacuation locations and also direct care to over 100 evacuated horses (and other animals) at an evacuation site.
+FRER provided supplies to several evacuation locations and also direct care to over 100 evacuated horses (and other animals) at an evacuation site set up in the Black Forest area.

 Horse Owner Hay and Feed Assistance (not currently active)